Elliptic curves and Thompson's sporadic simple group: Background and Notation

-A mock modular form is a weakly holomorphic modular form if it has a vanishing shadow.
-Here $M_{k}^!(N,\psi)$ denotes the space of weakly holomorphic modular forms of weight $k,$ level $N,$ and multiplier system $\psi.$ We will construct the desired space of weakly holomorphic forms by first constructing mock modular forms of the appropriate level and weight and then showing that they have vanishing shadows.
+{Thus, in particular, a} mock modular form is a weakly holomorphic modular form if it has a vanishing shadow.
+We will construct the desired space of weakly holomorphic forms by first constructing mock modular forms of the appropriate level and weight and then showing that they have vanishing shadows.

 To construct the relevant mock modular forms for the proof of \Cref{thm:main}, we need to recall some facts about Rademacher sums and Rademacher series.
 See \citep{CDRsumsMathieuHolographic, CDrsums, DuncanFrenkel} for more details.